Mehmed Rushdi Pasha: Fifth term and death

 Rushdie Pasha was appointed for his fifth and last term on 28 May 1878.
-He immediately began investigating the recent assassination of former Sultan Abdulaziz.
-After making a few accusations and pursuing the investigation of the assassination, he was removed from office after only one week.
-After making his accusations, he was tried by the court of the Ottoman Empire.
-Sultan Abdul Hamid II sentenced Rushdie Pasha to a life of exile.
+He immediately began investigating the circumstances of Sultan Abdulaziz' death.
+After pursuing the investigation, he was removed from office after only one week.
+After making his accusations, he was tried and sentenced to a life of exile.
 Mutercim Rushdie Pasha died from a disease in his nervous system in Manisa shortly after he was sentenced to exile on 27 March 1882 at the age of 71.
 His body was buried in the garden of Hatuniye Mosque.